 Cost sharing is that portion of a sponsored project’s costs not borne by the sponsoring agency.
 Either UTSA or a third party may contribute cost sharing to a sponsored project.
 OSPA assigns related Cost Centers for projects that involve cost sharing and PAA verifies that cost sharing has been authorized as appropriate.
 GCFS creates all other Cost Centers.
 For third party cost share, PAA will review and send to GCFS for reporting to the sponsor.

 For more information on cost sharing, see REDKE’s Cost Sharing procedure.

 Financial Affairs coordinates the preparation and submission of the UTSA F&A Cost Proposal to the U.S. Department of Health and Human Services.
 Rates are expressed as a percentage of modified total direct costs (MTDC).F&A rates for the period through August 31, 2021

 - Instruction — 50.0%

 - Other Sponsored Activities — 36.0%

 The REDKE office is responsible for F&A rate distribution calculation and the related journal entries.

 Financial Affairs conducts year-end accounting activities including the following:

 - Preparation of schedules for the Annual Financial Report

-- Confirmation of state pass-through funds (GCFS is responsible for federal project-related confirmations)
+- Confirmation of state pass-through funds (GCFS is responsible for assisting with information needed for federal project-related confirmations)